jkriege2/JKQtPlotter/examples/simpletest_logaxes/README.md

 # Example (JKQTPlotter): Line Graph with Logarithmic y-axis {#JKQTPlotterLogAxes}
 This project (see `./examples/simpletest_logaxes/`) simply creates a JKQTPlotter widget (as a new window) and several line-graphs of different resonance curves.

 The source code of the main application can be found in  [`jkqtplotter_simpletest_logaxes.cpp`](https://github.com/jkriege2/JKQtPlotter/tree/master/examples/simpletest_logaxes/jkqtplotter_simpletest_logaxes.cpp).
-Mainly several graphs are generated in a loop and then different line styles are applied to the graphs (set by ``graph->setStyle()`).
+Mainly several graphs are generated in a loop and then different line styles are applied to the graphs (set by ``graph->setLineStyle()`).
 The colors are set automtically from an internal default palette.
 The main loop looks like this:

 ```.cpp
 	QVector<Qt::PenStyle> pens {Qt::SolidLine, Qt::DashLine, Qt::DotLine, Qt::DashDotLine, Qt::DashDotDotLine };